cloudmesh-community/book/chapters/devops/puppet.md

 ### Testing Installation

-Puppet manifest for Puppet module needs to be complied in order to test/validate if the environment is working correctly
+Puppet manifest for Puppet module needs to be complied in order to test and validate if the environment is working correctly.

-Run the following command and get a YAML output as the result.
+Run the following command and inspect the YAML output.

 ```bash
 $ curl --cert /etc/puppet/ssl/certs/puppet.corp.guest.pem \